skmonir/testcase_generator/README.md

 ```

 ## `<int_pair[size:min_value:max_value:isSecondGreaterEqual]>`
-Prints integer pair each in one line.
+Generates integer pair each in one line.
 * `size`: The number of pairs to generate.
 Accepts any `int` type value or variable.
 * `min_value`: The minimum `int` type value of the pair element.
 * `max_value`: The maximum `int` type value of the pair element.